HashiCorp: History

+Mitchell Hashimoto resigned from the company in December 2023.

+Acquisition by IBM

+On April 24, 2024, the company announced it had entered into an agreement to be acquired by IBM for $6.4 billion, with the transaction expected to close by the end of the same year.
+This led to the Competition and Markets Authority of the United Kingdom launching an investigation into the acquisition in late 2024.
+The deal closed on February 27, 2025 for $6.4 billion after receiving the necessary regulatory approvals.

+Products

-HashiCorp provides a suite of open-source tools intended to support the development and deployment of large-scale service-oriented software installations.
+HashiCorp provides a suite of tools intended to support the development and deployment of large-scale service-oriented software installations.
 Each tool is aimed at specific stages in the life cycle of a software application, with a focus on automation.
 Many have a plugin-oriented architecture in order to provide integration with third-party technologies and services.
 Additional proprietary features for some of these tools are offered commercially and are aimed at enterprise customers.

 The main product line consists of the following tools: